inode64/WindowsClearCache/README.md

 1) Download the .zip file on the main page of the GitHub and extract the .zip file to your desired location, e.g. - `c:\WindowsClearCache`
 2) Once extracted, open [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting) (or [PowerShell ISE](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/ise/introducing-the-windows-powershell-ise)) as an Administrator
 3) Enable PowerShell execution: `Set-ExecutionPolicy Unrestricted -Force` (to allow executing unsigned code)
+4) Run the Disk Cleanup utility (cleanmgr.exe) with the /sageset:1 option, which allows users to configure cleanup settings before executing the actual cleanup process e.g. - `cleanmgr.exe /sageset:1`
-4) On the prompt, change to the directory where you extracted the files: e.g. - `cd c:\WindowsClearCache`
+5) On the prompt, change to the directory where you extracted the files: e.g. - `cd c:\Program Files\WindowsClearCache`
-5) Next, to run the script, enter in the following: e.g. - `.\DriveClean.ps1`
+6) Next, to run the script, enter in the following: e.g. - `.\DriveClean.ps1`

 Optional flags: